apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                                     ATS negotiates application protocol with the client on behalf of the origin server.
                                     This only works with ``partial_blind_route``.

+server_max_early_data     Inbound   Specifies the maximum amount of early data in bytes that is permitted to be sent on a single connection.

+                                    If not specified, the value of :ts:cv:`proxy.config.ssl.server.max_early_data` is used.

 ========================= ========= ========================================================================================

 Pre-warming TLS Tunnel